Zhangjiakou Hebei, China Travel Guide

 Practice Caution with Street Food

 Choose busy stalls with high customer turnover; this indicates freshness.
-Ensure all food is cooked thoroughly.
+Ensure all cuisine is cooked thoroughly.
 Avoid raw fruits and vegetables unless you can peel them yourself or they feature been washed with safe, purified water.

 Frequent hand washing, especially before meals, it's advisable.